wso2/docs-ei/en/micro-integrator/docs/references/connectors/kafka-connector/3.1.x/kafka-connector-avro-producer-example.md

 <basicAuthCredentialsSource>URL</basicAuthCredentialsSource>
 ````

-then the <b>schemaRegistryUrl</b> parameter should be configured as shown below,
+Then, the <b>schemaRegistryUrl</b> parameter should be configured as shown below.

 ````xml
 <schemaRegistryUrl>http://admin:admin@localhost:8081</schemaRegistryUrl>